 In the Ultimate Universe the Thing is a bit younger than his Earth-616 counterpart, though each is a member of his Earth's Fantastic Four.
 Much like the mainstream Thing, Ultimate Thing is also shown to be very sensitive about his condition and what people have to say about it.
 It's even been shown and stated by Ben himself, many times, that he has tried to commit suicide.
 It is also shown that this version of Ben could be stronger than the Ultimate Version Hulk as he was able to take out the Zombie Hulk when they went to the Marvel Zombie universe to save Reed and was also able to defeat Ultimate Hulk.
 However, this was while the ultimate Hulk was being suffocated by Sue Storm and Spider-man as well as taking a beating from the Ultimates.
 During Ultimatum Ben was alone for the first time since the fantastic four formed as Johnny was missing and Reed leaves to try and bring Nick Fury back to the Ultimate universe.
 He is forced to find the Mole man as Sue slipped into a coma and Mole man is the only person who can help her.
 They use Pym particles to shrink down to microscopic size to wake her up.
 He helps Sue fight Dormammu to get Johnny back and joins S.H.I.E.L.D after the Fantastic Four disband.
 Ben travels to Latveria under Reeds request to kill Doctor Doom for the part he played in Ultimatum.

-Sue Storm, genius biologist and ex-teammate of the world famous Fantastic Four, uses her invisible powers to hide herself from the rest of the world while taking a walk in the city.
-She feels better when not having to be a world spectacle to the rest of the world.
-Once back in the Baxter she wonders all alone the place only to find Ben Grim interrupts her loneliness.
-After a brief catching up between the two, Sue examines Ben's recent shedding of rocks and Ben drops a bomb on her by telling her that he loves her.
-Now that her relationship with Reed is over he took the opportunity to tell her that.
-One of the Thing's rocks falls and leaves Sue by saying: "something to remember me by".
-Then a huge, purple, cloud/octopus-like creatures overtakes the Baxter building and Ben even when trying to stop it he is thrown to a street.
+Sue Storm, genius biologist and ex-teammate of the world famous Fantastic Four, uses her invisible powers to hide herself from the rest of the world while taking a walk through the city.
+She feels better when not being a world spectacle for once.
+Once back in the Baxter she wonders alone through the building only to find Ben Grim, who interrupts her loneliness.
+After briefly catching up Sue examines Ben's recent shedding of rocks and Ben drops a bomb on her by telling her that he loves her.
+Now that her relationship with Reed is over he seizes the opportunity to tell her that.
+One of the Thing's rocks falls off as he leaves Sue saying: "something to remember me by".
+Then a huge, purple, cloud/octopus-like creatures overtakes the Baxter building and even Ben while trying to stop it he is thrown to down the street.

 In the MC2 universe Thing is a member of the Fantastic Five alongside Human Torch, Ms Fantastic, Franklin Richards and Big Brain.
 Much of the past history of the Fantastic Four remains as it is in the 616 reality.
 His left arm and much of the body has been replaced by cybernetic parts needed after a battle with Terrax.